 Gala Residence Villa Giovanna

-This is an affordable luxury – the view down to the Amalfi Coast and across to the lemon groves and gardens of Ravello comes with a more modest price tag than the ultra-lux 5-star hotels in Ravello.
+This is an affordable luxury – the view down to the Amalfi Coast and across to the lemon groves and gardens of Ravello comes with a more modest price tag than the ultra-lux 5-star hotels in Ravello which is why I have stayed here a few times.

-Gala Residence Villa Giovanna has terraces with sea views, a sea view from the rooms, and smartly decorated modern interiors.
+Gala Residence Villa Giovanna has terraces with sea views, a sea view from its handful of rooms, and smartly decorated modern interiors.
 The rooms are much nicer than the comparative Hotel Villa Fraulo.

 Villa Piedimonte